Peel Cathedral

-The Cathedral Church of Saint German or Peel Cathedral, rebranded as Cathedral Isle of Man, is located in Peel, Isle of Man.
+The Cathedral Church of Saint German or Peel Cathedral, renamed Cathedral Isle of Man, is located in Peel, Isle of Man.
 The cathedral is also one of the parish churches in the parish of the West Coast, which includes the town of Peel.
 Built in 1879–84, it was made the cathedral by Act of Tynwald in 1980.

 It is the cathedral church of the Church of England Diocese of Sodor and Man.

 History

 The patron of the cathedral, St German of Man (not to be confused with Germanus of Auxerre), was a Celtic missionary and holy man who lived from about 410 to 474.
 St German's Day is celebrated each year on 13 July.

 The original cathedral of St German was inside the walls of Peel Castle and was built sometime in the 12th century when St Patrick's Isle was in the possession of Norse kings.
 At that time the church followed the Sarum Rite, prevalent throughout much of the British Isles.
 Around 1333 the Lords of Man refortified St Patrick's Isle and occupied the church as a fortress.
 In 1392 William Le Scroop repaired the cathedral.

 The building fell into ruin in the 18th century.
 After a considerable period of debate over who owned the ruins and site, it was decided not to rebuild that cathedral.
 The present building was constructed in 1879–84 to replace St Peter's Church in Peel's market place.
+Although the building of the New Church was intended to become the diocesan cathedral, Bishop Rowley Hill’s Cathedral Bill didn’t make its final reading in Tynwald before he died.
+His successor abandoned the proposed Bill.

-In 1895, the bishop consecrated his chapel at the bishop's palace as pro-cathedral and instituted a chapter of canons with himself as dean; by 1960, St Nicholas' chapel was still pro-cathedral (or "Cathedral Chapel").
-Bishopscourt's sale in 1976 left the diocese without a cathedral, and forced the issue of choosing a new cathedral; after public consultation, Kirk German Parish Church was so designated, and officially made the cathedral in a service on All Saints' Day (1 November 1980).
+In 1895, Bishop Straton consecrated his chapel at Bishopscourt, his official residence, as a pro-cathedral and instituted a chapter of canons with himself as dean; by 1960, St Nicholas' Chapel was still a pro-cathedral (or "Cathedral Chapel").
+Bishopscourt's sale in 1979 left the diocese without a cathedral, and forced the issue of choosing a new cathedral; after public consultation, Kirk German Parish Church was so designated, and officially made the cathedral in a service on All Saints' Day (1 November 1980).
 The arrangement (bishop as dean) persisted even after the consecration of the new cathedral.
 The bishop was later described by John Betjeman as "that luckless Bishop whose cathedral is a beautiful ruin of green slate and red sandstone on an islet overlooking Peel".